coychanders/2020_coy_stackerbot/README.md

-### 2020 FRC Basebot Code
+### 2020 FRC Coy Stackerbot Code
 Base for witing code for a robot with the Up-A-Creek Robotics framework

-Compiles and runs.
-- Clicking th operator right trigger will run the example state for 1 sec
-- Holding down the operator left trigger will turn opb_example true
+Coded up the whiteboard challenge to test out our solution.